clambin/tado-exporter/README.md

     clientsecret: ""
 # Section for controller functionality
 controller:
-    # How often should controller check for completed tasks
-    interval: 5s
     tadobot:
         # When set, the controller will start a slack bot.
 See below for details
         enabled: true